C0deWiser/polyglot/readme.md

     gettext('May');
     pgettext('Month', 'May');

-Here we have two messages with equal `msgid` but with defferent `msgctxt` that is actually a part of string key.
+Here we have two messages with equal `msgid` but with different `msgctxt` that is actually a part of string key.

     msgid "May"
     msgstr ""